 Best bamboo charcoal toothbrush

-A charcoal bamboo toothbrush has charcoal infused into the bristles.
+These bamboo toothbrushes have charcoal infused into the bristles.
 This has two main benefits:

 - Charcoal has antibacterial properties, helping to keep your mouth clean